SimoneCascino/DestinationBuilder/README.md

 }
 ```

 In this case, **Destinations.SeventhScreen.route()** returns the string **bettername**.
 While this can be a nice feature to use to improve the generated uri style or even to create multiple destinations from the same composable function (read below), it should be used carefully.
-If the same destination name is used in the same navigation graph the app will crash, but the build process will succeed, which won't happen if a function with the same name is marked as destination (the build process will fail, since it will try to generate 2 objects with the same name, so it will lead to a compilation error).
+If the same destination name is used in the same navigation graph the app will crash, but the build process will succeed.

 # Multimodular/multigraph project